Travel Guides

 Umbrella Bar is a favorite spot for après

-Ski down to the village to check out the après-ski scene.
+Ski down to the mountain village to check out the après-ski scene.
 Three restaurants at the base almost turn into one giant party.
 Umbrella Bar is the chicest, and it has live music on weekends.
+If you’re looking for a casual bite to eat, check out the deli at Hungry Moose market.
+It’s a local favorite.
+Craft beer fans should stop by Beehive Basin Brewery, which has a rotating selection of beers brewed on site.
+For a quick jolt of caffeine, grab a cup of coffee from Cowboy Coffee Co., which was founded in Jackson Hole, Wyoming in 1989.

 Try a Local Spot or Venture to Lone Mountain Ranch